it-is-final/PokeG3ACE/ace_notes/FRLG-Hexwriter-Writer.md

 > These mail words will be different if your game's language is not English, consult Bulbapedia for a translation.
 1. Activate the mail glitch
 2. Write the following message to the glitchy mail:
-    - Mail word 1 → DREAM EATER or OMANYTE or GARDEVOIR
+    - Mail word 1 → OMANYTE or DREAM EATER or GARDEVOIR
     - Mail word 2 → SNORLAX or SKY ATTACK or METANG
     - Mail word 3 → LISTEN
-    - Mail word 4 → SCARY FACE or AZUMARILL
+    - Mail word 4 → leave it as is
     - Mail word 5 → THICK FAT
     - Mail word 6 → MINUS
     - Mail word 7 → PICKUP